joomla/Manual/versioned_docs/version-4.4/building-extensions/plugins/how-plugins-work.md

 For example, after Joomla is initialised the system plugins are imported (ie those in the plugins/system directory).

 Importing a plugin type involves:
-- finding all the plugins associated with a particular type - in the diagram these are shown as `plugin1`, `plugin2` and `plugin3`,
+- finding from the database all the plugins associated with a particular type - the type matches the associated subfolder of the `/plugins` folder in the file system.
+In the diagram these plugins are shown as `plugin1`, `plugin2` and `plugin3`,
 - instantiating each of these plugins,
 - determining which events each plugin wants to subscribe to.
 - writing the subscriptions to a data store represented by the `Listeners` box in the diagram.